RPiOVN/p2pvps-server/specifications/server-specification.md

   * `/api/devicePrivateData/*` - used to work with private data for a Client device.
-This data is only accessible to admins, device owners, or device renters.
+This data is only accessible to admins, device owners, or device renters. `/list` endpoint not implemented for this API.
+  * `/api/devicePrivateData/listById/:id` - used to list all devices associated with a user account (GUID); both as renter or owner.

   * `/api/portControl/*` - used by the Client device to coordinate available SSH ports on the server.